 - lower surface soil temperatures to keep tree roots and soil microbes healthy, and

 - suppress weeds that compete for nutrients and water.

 Maintain your mulch layer’s thickness by regularly replacing organic mulch as it breaks down into the soil.

 In addition to these long-term soil improvement practices, targeted fertilization ensures vigorous growth and improved resistance to pests and diseases.
-Our deep-root fertilization treatments also improve your soil’s health because we include chelated iron, living microbes, and humic acid.
+Deep-root fertilization treatments can also improve your soil’s health if they include ingredients like chelated iron, living microbes, and humic acid.

 We’re Here to Help

 We’re as invested in the long-term health of your soil as you are, and we want your trees to be vigorous and long-lived.
 If you want to ensure that your soil is healthy and alive but don’t know where to start, give us a call.
 We’ll evaluate your property’s needs, analyze your soil, and provide a treatment plan that gives your soil exactly what it needs.

 What's Going ON?

 Things change quickly in CT when it comes to pests, weather events, and other things affecting your trees and landscape.
 Stay in the know with our monthly newsletter.
 No spam - we promise!